 In the meantime, Gregg is living life the only way he knows how: full of heart-pounding moments ― whether they be on the golf course, pheasant hunting with friends or as the family celebrated the birth of a grandchild.
 And the common thread through it all is gratitude for his new start.

 "Between here (Eau Claire), and Rochester and Arizona, Mayo definitely saved my life," says Gregg.
 "It's hard to wrap your head around the idea that they can take out your old heart and give you a new one.
 I'm really thankful to be alive in this day and age when medical technology has advanced as far as it has.
 It makes you feel really blessed.
 God is good and gracious."

 For the safety of our patients, staff and visitors, Mayo Clinic has strict masking policies in place.
 Anyone shown without a mask was either recorded prior to COVID-19 or recorded in a non-patient care area where social distancing and other safety protocols were followed.

-This story also is published on the Sharing Mayo Clinic blog You can find it there and share it with others.
+This story also is published on the Mayo Clinic Health System blog.
+You can find it there and share it with others.